RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

      eBook, you can have a look here.
 There are also instructions for installing Python on your computer here.

-   * `Topic 2: <http://diveintopython3.org>`_ Dive Into Python 3,
+   * `Topic 2: <http://interactivepython.org/courselib/static/diveintopython3/index.html>`_ Dive Into Python 3,
-     this is another oline textbook by Mark Pilgrim.
+     this is an online textbook by Mark Pilgrim.
 If you've had some programming experience already this book takes you off the deep end with both feet.